Execution of the Nomad

 The Arrival of St. Tony

 2 Thirteen minutes after the execution, St. Tony came into the city.
 2 To the horror of St. Tony, the Nomad was deceased.
 3 Then he said, “Go!
 Take the Pope!”
-4 They took the Pope out of Syria into the Congo where they fed him cobalt till they could no longer.
+4 They took the Pope out of Syria into the Congo, where they fed him cobalt till they could no longer.
 5 Then they went to Mount Barsa and buried the Nomad in a tomb on the summit.
-6 Then they embalmed Pope Andersen’s body and mounted it on a cross; using it as a scarecrow.
+6 Then they embalmed Pope Andersen’s body and mounted it on a cross, using it as a scarecrow.

-St. Jake Learns About The Nomad’s Death
+Sir Jake Learns About The Nomad’s Death

 4 And when the news of The Nomad came to St. Jake, he was plagued with grief.
 2 Nothing could comfort his despair, not even a cup of Earl Gray tea brought by St. Tony.
 3 St. Jake was guzzling tea down each day to try to drown his sorrows, but he couldn’t.
 4 Right around this time, the evil spirits who rebelled against The Nomad were deluding and destroying humanity.
-5 The disciples tried to do something about this, St. Christian was locked in an intense duel, using dark blade, but the evil spirit, William Lawrence[a], pinned him down with a dagger to his neck.
+5 The disciples tried to do something about this.
+St. Christian was locked in an intense duel, using a dark blade, but the evil spirit, William Lawrence[a], pinned him down with a dagger to his neck.
 6 Christian saw St. Jake in a window next to him and started yelling for help, but Jake was too invested in sobbing and drinking tea.
-7 St. Jake finally understood Funis Liang right there and stopped guzzling tea[b], which allowed him to hear St. Christian to which he jumped into action.
+7 St. Jake finally understood Funis Liang right there and stopped guzzling tea[b], which allowed him to hear St. Christian, to which he jumped into action.
 8 He busted through the window with a cup of tea without spilling a drop.
 9 Then, William confronted him, but St. Jake skipped the dialogue and did a hook kick to William in the jaw.
-10 After he effortlessly pinned down William, he poured a couple drops of tea down his throat and he shriveled up into a sponge 11 Now after this, St. Jake knew that with a couple drops of water William would come back, so as per St. Tucker’s recommendation, he locked him up in a silica gel packet.
+10 After he effortlessly pinned down William, he poured a couple drops of tea down his throat, and he shriveled up into a sponge.
+11 Now, after this, St. Jake knew that with a couple drops of water, William would come back, so as per St. Tucker’s recommendation, he locked him up in a silica gel packet.

 [a]The William here was a child that the true William asexually reproduced; likewise, the one in Prayers of Jerish 6:8-9 was also a child.
 The True William has yet to be defeated and is constantly reproducing.

-[b] Prayers of Jerish 17:2-4 STTV or Funis Liang 1:2-4 SANLV
+[b] Prayers of Jerish 17:2-4